miroslavpopovic/miroslavpopovic.github.io/input/posts/2018-03-01-creating-a-new-web-app-with-aurelia-and-aspnet-core-2.x.md

-Title: Creating a new web app with Aurelia and ASP.NET Core 2.0
+Title: Creating a new web app with Aurelia and ASP.NET Core 2.x
 Tags:
   - aspnetcore
   - aurelia
   - dotnet
+Published: 9999-01-01
 ---

 ## ...